 First, track any major changes to your email program in a spreadsheet or other easily searchable database.
 Since reputation is a function over time, blocking rarely happens immediately.
 It’s more likely that you’ll start seeing changes 2 weeks to 2 months later.
 Major changes include, but are not limited to, adding new list sources, rebranding, changing your mailing patterns or significant changes to content.
 When you start seeing problems, refer to this list to see which changes could be the root cause.
 Whenever possible, when you make a significant change, create a corresponding roll-back plan or a plan to alter how you’re using the data to make it easier to reverse potential reputation damage.

-The easiest way for an experienced deliverability consultant to monitor your canaries is to monitor your block bounces.
+The easiest and perhaps best way for an experienced email deliverability consultant to monitor your canaries is to monitor your block bounces.
 If you don’t have access to your blocks and a person who is knowledgeable about their meaning, you should use other signals like extending sending times or blocks at mailbox providers who are more prone to block more quickly instead.
 It’s also important to look at trends for your engagement metrics for your top 5-10 mailbox providers over the last three months.
 A slow decline in open and click rates, or an increase in unsub and complaint rates are other early warning signs.
 Not all ESPs provide per-domain reporting, so you may need to create multiple segmented sends or implement creative use of A/B testing to get per-domain reporting.

 If you’re sending B2C email, monitoring send times; getting reporting for non-global domains like Comcast, Cox, and RoadRunner; and monitoring engagement over time by domain for your top five to ten domains are going to be your biggest canaries.